Gene E. Robinson, Director

 Massachusetts Institute of Technology

 Gregory Stephanopoulos leads research in biofuels and the production of chemicals and materials from renewable resources, to advance the concept of a biobased economy, as well as the analysis of metabolic networks to better understand human disease, including cancer.
 He is the Willard Henry Dow Professor in Chemical Engineering at Massachusetts Institute of Technology (MIT) and leads the Bioinformatics & Metabolic Engineering Laboratory at MIT.
-He is a member of the National Academy of Engineering and the 2015 elected President of the American Institute of Chemical Engineers.
+He is a member of the National Academy of Engineering, served in 2016 as President of the American Institute of Chemical Engineers, and in 2023 was elected to the National Academy of Sciences.

 University of California, Riverside

 Susan Wessler is a molecular geneticist known for her contributions to the field of transposon biology, specifically on the roles of plant transposable elements in gene and genome evolution.
-Wessler is the President’s Chair and Distinguished Professor of Genetics at the University of California, Riverside.
-In 2011, she was elected Home Secretary of the National Academy of Sciences, the first women to hold this position in the 150-year history of the National Academy.
-She is also a fellow of the American Academy of Arts and Sciences.
+Wessler is the Neil A and Rochelle A. Campbell Presidential Chair for Innovations in Science Education and Distinguished Professor of Genetics at the University of California, Riverside.
+In 2011, she was elected Home Secretary of the National Academy of Sciences, the first woman to hold this position in the 150-year history of the National Academy.
+She is a Howard Hughes Medical Institute Professor and a fellow of the American Academy of Arts and Sciences.

-James Weyhenmeyer was a Professor of Cell Biology, Neuroscience and Pathology at the University of Illinois before joining Georgia State University as the Vice President for Research and Economic Development, where he manages the university’s research portfolio and economic development activities, and a Professor of Neuroscience and Biology.
+James Weyhenmeyer was a Professor of Cell Biology, Neuroscience and Pathology at the University of Illinois, later Vice President for Research & Economic Development at Auburn University, where he provided leadership to a wide variety of research units, as well as serving as Professor of Anatomy/Physiology/Pharmacology in the College of Veterinary Medicine, of Chemical Engineering in the Samuel Ginn College of Engineering, and of Biological Sciences in the College of Sciences and Mathematics.
 He is a member of several honorary societies, including the Royal Academy of Engineering Sciences.